GLOBAL MARKETS-Encouraging China PMI halts slide in Asian shares

 By Chikako Mogi

-TOKYO, Oct 24 An HSBC survey of Chinese manufacturers suggesting growth was recovering in the world's second largest economy helped trim declines in Asian shares on Wednesday, though investors remained wary due to weak corporate earnings worldwide and enduring worries over a global slowdown.
+TOKYO, Oct 24 Data suggesting a gathering economic recovery in China helped trim declines in Asian shares on Wednesday, though investors stayed risk averse due to weak corporate earnings results worldwide and enduring worries over economic slowdown.

-European shares will likely rise, with financial spreadbetters expecting London's FTSE 100 to open up as much as 0.3 percent and Paris's CAC-40 seen opening 0.9 percent higher.

-The MSCI index of Asia-Pacific shares outside Japan slid 0.2 percent.
-China's Shanghai Composite was up 0.3 percent and was the region's best performing index.
-Hong Kong's Hang Seng was little changed.

 The China HSBC Flash Manufacturing Purchasing Managers Index (PMI) rose to a three-month high of 49.1 in October, also registering the most robust order books since April, signalling a strengthening recovery.